samiskin/cadmus/README.md

-# janus
+# Cadmus
-Runtime typo-checking for JavaScript
+Function signature specification and runtime assertion library for JavaScript